Apply For The Board

 - Commit to the entire academic year

-- Attend the mandatory fall training session from August 15-26, 2017, prior to and during New Student Orientation Week
+- Attend the mandatory fall training session from August 6-17, 2024*, which is prior to and during New Student Orientation Week (*subject to change)

 - Be in good standing with the university.
 Students on academic or disciplinary probation may not serve on the Board